-- 1. Students will read numerous works of literature since the Renaissance and be tested over their understanding of the readings through study guides, quizzes, written assignments/essays, and exams. - 2.
-Students will complete written assignments, which may include, but not be limited to, one or more multi-source research papers, three or more shorter papers (critique, explication), or a series of research questions or projects. - 3.
-Students will participate in weekly discussions on different topics pertaining to the assigned reading.
+- 1. Students will read numerous works of early literature and be tested over their understanding of the readings through study guides, quizzes, written assignments/essays, discussions, and exams. - 2.
+Students will complete written assignments, which may include, but not be limited to, one or more multi-source research papers, two or more shorter papers (critique, explication), or a series of research questions or projects.

+3. Students will participate in weekly discussions on different topics pertaining to the assigned reading.
 Students will be considerate of their classmates during these discussions and practice sensible etiquette.